-Last year, the IRS processed over 128 million refunds at an average amount of $2,775 each.
-The majority of those were sent through direct deposit.
+In FY 2022, the IRS issued over 237.8 million refunds to individual taxpayers at an average amount of $2,153 each.
 The IRS encourages taxpayers to use this method because it takes less time to receive the money and it’s more secure.
 Unfortunately, the process isn’t perfect and mistakes do happen.
 So, what do you do when your tax refund is sent to the wrong account?
 Keep reading to find out.

-Why Was My Refund Put Into The Wrong Account?
+Why Was My Refund Sent to The Wrong Bank Account?

 There are a few reasons why your tax refund could inadvertently end up in someone else’s bank account.